yvaghela/AZ_Sample_Repo/README.md

 For the analysis `IsActive = 1` and `IsDeleted = 0` filter is applied to all the tables used to get the latest non deleted record for a particular patient.

 ## MasterpatientID vs PatientID
-One masterpatientid maybe be linked to multiple pateintid, supposedly as the data comes from multiple hospital facilities and they might have different patientids for the same person.
+One masterpatientid maybe be linked to multiple pateintid, as the data may come from multiple hospital facilities and they might have different patientids for the same patient.
 So Loopback has linked all the patientids of the same patient to a unique masterpatientid.
 And this is the reason our analysis is on MASTERPATIENTID.

 ## Directories in Repository
 Repositry contains the following 8 directories: